raspberrypilearning/experimentai-project1/en/step_1.md

 You’re about to become a creator of artificial intelligence.
 The guide you are now reading will help you through the process of designing, coding, training and testing a machine learning model that will use an online music database to create the soundtrack to your life!

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Use the Blueprint document you've been given to keep notes on your project as it progresses, and answer the design questions in the spaces provided - it helps to keep your ideas in one place.
+Use the <b>Blueprint document</b> you've been given to keep notes on your project as it progresses, and answer the design questions in the spaces provided - it helps to keep your ideas in one place.
 (Write your name on it now, so it doesn't get lost!)
 </p>

 ### By completing this quest you will: